Anjandepuru/Deep-learning-Hm1/README.md

 #all these code files can be run on jupiternotebook and also Anaconda must be installed before using jupiternotebook.
  #Then after completing installation we need to install pytorch in Anacond prompt,
- For instalation we need to run the following command in prompt

- after completing installation we need to open the jupiternotebook and import the files to run
+ For instalation we need to run the following command in prompt [conda install pytorch torchivsion -c pytorch] after completing installation we need to open the jupiternotebook and import the files to run